 Treatment for TMJ disorder can range from warm, moist compresses and massage, to bite splints or orthodontic therapy.
 By creating a harmonious relationship between your upper and lower teeth and reducing joint tension, we can allow for natural relaxation of your TMJ and the surrounding muscles.
 Sleeping in a nightguard or wearing a bite splint while you’re working during the day can be extremely beneficial.
 When your jaw isn’t fully engaged at times of stress, the joint and adjacent muscles naturally relax more than before.

-Dr. Kip Saunders is a board-certified periodontal expert who specializes in soft tissue therapies related to oral disease.
+We have a board-certified periodontal expert who specializes in soft tissue therapies related to oral disease.
 His experience working with individuals with chronic underlying illnesses and secondary medical concerns alongside periodontal infections means we’re able to better provide specialized gum care for individuals coming from unique health backgrounds.
 Our office incorporates a variety of technologically advanced treatments (such as laser therapy) to unique care approaches that allow for improved wellness — both inside of your mouth as well as your overall body.

 Don’t let COVID strip you of your smile.
 Contact our periodontist in The Woodlands today to request a consultation.